apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 Local disk files and HDFS files support resumable uploads.

-It will be explained in detail later.
+It will be explained in detail below.

 > Note: HugeGraph-Loader requires HugeGraph Server service, please refer to [HugeGraph-Server Quick Start](/docs/quickstart/hugegraph-server) to download and start Server